AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/02_structures.rst

   - Specify values only for fields that need to change
   - Unspecified fields are *copied* or *moved* from the base instance
 - Base instance can't be followed by a comma
   - Must be at the end of the declaration

-.. warning:: Fields are *moved* if their type (e.g., :rust:`String`)  doesn't implement the :rust:`Copy` trait

 .. container:: latex_environment footnotesize